 Need to create new habits?
 It takes between two to eight months for a habit to stick.
-We've created this Habit Tracker spreadsheet template in Microsoft Excel and Google Sheets that can be downloaded and customized for any need.
-It tracks daily, weekly, and monthly habits across multiple habit categories that can be color coded.
-Attribute reward amounts to each habit completed, and track progress from month to month or year to date for any year between 2023 and 2033.
+We've created this Habit Tracker spreadsheet template in Microsoft Excel to track daily, weekly, and monthly habits across multiple habit categories that can be color coded.
+Gamify your habits with custom reward amounts for each habit completed, and track progress from month to month or year to date for any year between 2023 and 2033.
 Supports 400 daily, weekly, and monthly habits across multiple habit types.
 Like a bullet journal in spreadsheet form, achieve work-life balance with this work-life planner!

 We'll now share how to use this Habit Tracker template we created to use gamification and simple design to finally create new habits that stick.